VISITING SCHOLAR PROGRAM OVERVIEW

 Northern Michigan University accepts only visiting scholars with a completed masters, doctoral, or other equivalent degree.
 Exceptions may be made for scholars who have special attainments, skills, or experiences that uniquely qualify them for the proposed scholarship.
 All exceptions require approval by the respective departmental faculty, Department Head, Dean and the Provost.

-All visiting scholar applicants need to complete the Application for Visiting International Scholar form.
+All visiting scholar applicants need to complete the Application for Visiting International Scholar form and a Research Associate Appointment Application with required signatures.

-A completed application should be submitted to the department head in which the scholar will reside during the designated time of study on NMU's campus at least four months prior to the intended date of arrival.
+Completed applications should be submitted to the IPO at least four months prior to the intended date of arrival.

 When the completed application materials have been received, reviewed, approved and a faculty mentor has been identified, a letter of invitation will be sent to the visiting scholar from the department head.
 This process may take 3-4 weeks or longer.
 In the event multiple applications are submitted for a limited number of appointments, selections will be made based on an applicant’s scholarly record, appropriate match with a faculty mentor, and alignment with the University’s needs.
 Visiting scholar appointments will be granted on the basis of departmental approval (faculty and Department Head support) and faculty mentor availability.